 Who Does the Lasagna Gardening Method Benefit the Most?

 As I mentioned before, I have used the sheet mulch method in my gardens for several years.
-Because I did not have the strength to dig out all those flower beds myself, it was much easier to do lasagna gardening than removing all that turf.
+Because I did not have the strength to dig out all those flower beds myself, it was much easier to do use the lasagna method than removing all that turf.

 Cause that would be alot of manual labor!
-And I don’t know about you, but I’d rather plant my garden than dig out a lot of grass.
+And I don’t know about you, but I’d rather plant my garden than break my back digging out a lot of grass.

 • Perfect for beginners: Easy to learn and doesn’t require any special skills.